VtEcostudies/SoBees/README.md

 ```
 Also: this repo is used to release the SoBees product with a DOI.

-These are edits in MS Edge!
+These are edits in Firefox